khizer-kt/batchCommands/README.md

 ## How to use:
 - Clone the repository
 - Add the path of the repository to your enviroment variables
-- Run a command via PowerShell or Windows Terminal
+- Run a command via PowerShell / Windows Terminal
 - A python CLI MiniShell has been included run ```python shell.py``` or if it is added in the path just ```shell.py``` to access the minishell.

 The Repository currently contains 18 distinct Commands that are performing around 25 different tasks (some commands work as together like a file manager so one command is used to display menu options for multiple commands)